AVEVA/CONNECT-data-services-developer-docs/content/support/flex-credits.md

 uid: flex-credits
 ---

-# Flex credits: How they work

-Flex credits are the currency used for transactions in AVEVA Data Hub, designed to provide customers with flexible pricing based on their usage.
+# How AVEVA Data Hub charges flex credits

 This document outlines the key concepts and processes behind flex credits and their application within AVEVA Data Hub.

 ## Flex credit transactions

 Flex credits are units of virtual currency that represent usage within AVEVA Data Hub (or other applications available on AVEVA Connect).
+You can commit to an amount of flex credits for cloud offerings and spend them how you like across a portfolio of cloud offerings, allowing you the flexibility to adjust mid-contract how your spend those flex credits based on how your usage evolves.

 For AVEVA Data Hub, these credits are consumed based on the volume of data streams stored and accessed by a customer.
 Each interaction with data streams results in a flex credit transaction.
 There are two main types of flex credit transactions: _streams stored_ and _streams accessed_.

+Flex credit transactions occur at the end of each day.
+AVEVA Data Hub records usage of streams throughout the day and reports the final summary to Connect after the day completes.
+When that report is sent, the credit deduction occurs.

 ### Streams stored